 We encountered wildlife on our walk to the Visitor’s Pavilion.
 Deer love the 100 Acres and so do many other animals.

-Admission is free and the park is open from dawn until dusk every day and parking is free!
+Admission is free and the park is open from 11 am to 8 pm every day and parking is free!
 Drive west on 38th Street and continue past the main IMA entrance, exit onto North White River Parkway East Drive on the right.
 Dogs are welcome on a leash.
 Fishing is allowed with your Indiana Fishing License and if you use artificial bait.

 Guided tours are available frequently, but if you have young children, if might be more fun to explore the park on your own or using a map provided at the entrance or even a mobile tour on your smartphone.